Juan-Rajoy-Fernandez/Portfolio/README.md

 The projects here are a mix of quantitative finance experiments and "just for fun" builds that keep my logic sharp.

-Feel free to use the code uploaded, it is basic, but certainly help understand the concepts they are about.
+Feel free to use the code uploaded, it is basic, but certainly helps understand the concepts they are about.